kenpeter/algo/misc/simiar_question.md

 - because it is graph
 - why edges = graph[v], need to check if(edges)?
 - because some vertex does not have edges
+- why at the end of func, return [...seen_set] is the course dep order?
+- because loop courseNum, some index does not have edges, so when they have, they are in order

 - https://leetcode.com/problems/critical-connections-in-a-network/ (\*)
 - rankAtNode = new Array(n).fill(0), why fill 0?